Best New Zealand Poems

 Best New Zealand Poems is supported by a grant from Creative New Zealand, whose assistance we gratefully acknowledge.
 Creative New Zealand’s grant goes entirely to contributors and editor.

-We are grateful, as ever, to Ralph Hotere (1931-2013) for permission to use his drawing for the first edition of James K Baxter's Jerusalem Sonnets (Bibliography Room, University of Otago, 1970) on our opening page, as we have done since our first edition.
+We remain grateful to to Ralph Hotere (1931-2013) for permission to use his drawing for the first edition of James K Baxter's Jerusalem Sonnets (Bibliography Room, University of Otago, 1970) on our opening page.

 International Institute of Modern Letters